Do you want to sell, part exchange, restore or value your piano for insurance purposes?

 (Try to minimise the file size of the images by resizing the file.)

 The table below gives the best ones available in the UK, placed in order of the most common good pianos available.
 We’ve listed the ones tuners and performers regard as the best, irrespective of age, but taking into account tone, touch and appearance.
 Prices are a guide only.
 There are of course hundreds of upright pianos and we have only listed the most common and some of the best.
 For a fuller list of common makes available in the UK, please see our common makes page.
-If you are interested in purchasing or selling a make not listed, please e-mail with details.
+If you are interested in purchasing or selling a make not listed.
 For Yamahas, see the menu on the left.

 German upright pianos:

 |There is much variety in Bechsteins available, so it’s hard to generalize on price.
 We deal mostly in models 10, 9 and 8.
 Model V (5) is also very common and often has attractive inlay, but models I to V suffer a lot from loose tuning pins and so need repining and often a new pin-block.
 Model 7 is excellent but rare.
 Model 6 is rarer still but in superb in every way.|

 |Normally comes in black, rosewood or mahogany.
 Beautiful warm rich tone.
 NB bass not very deep tone as strings are short.|

 |Usually black, rosewood or mahogany.
 Rich tone.
 Action difficult to set up.
 Good all round piano with more “serious” tone than models 9 and 10|

 |Well made pianos, often decorative Art Nouveau and Art Deco with strong rich tone.
 Can vary in quality.|